gochoam/phosphor-splitpanel/README.md

 makes it easy to set id and toggle the CSS classes.

 To change the sizes of the widgets in a panel use `setSizes()`.
-This method takes as argument a numeric array with the relative sizes that will be normalized to accommodate the available layout space.
+This method takes one argument, a numeric array with the relative sizes that will be normalized to accommodate the available layout space.

 ```typescript